Electric BMW i4 Vs. 4 Series Gran Coupe: Overview

 The nice thing about the i4 models is that they offer enough range to comfortably deal with everyday tasks as well as many road trips.
 The rear-drive i4 eDrive40 has a range of between 282 and 301 miles, according to the EPA’s estimates, while the more powerful i4 M50 still gives you 227 to 270 miles (choose the smallest wheels for the best range).
 Your bladder will run out before the electrons.

 Maintenance costs, at least for the BMWs, are a wash.
 All BMW models come with four years of free scheduled maintenance, meaning that even though your 4 Series Gran Coupe will be getting oil changes and your i4 won’t, both of them will cost you basically nothing to service in the first four years of ownership.
 After that period, the gasoline vehicles will cost a lot more.

-Adding it all up, the extra money you pay up-front for an i4 compared to a similar 4 Series Gran Coupe is quickly erased – the federal incentive takes care of much of the price premium, and even compared to the most fuel-efficient gasoline version, the more innovative, swifter electric version is ahead in your second year of ownership.
+Adding it all up, the extra money you pay up-front for an i4 compared to a similar 4 Series Gran Coupe is quickly erased, and even compared to the most fuel-efficient gasoline version, the more innovative, swifter electric version is ahead in your second year of ownership.
 Plus, you get to enjoy the benefits of smooth, seamless electric driving; better performance; and the knowledge that you’re doing your part to reduce greenhouse gases.

 We’ve said it a few times with new-model introductions: with every passing year and every new vehicle, going electric is increasingly a no-brainer.
 If you find the design of the sleek new BMW four-door alluring, and you like its high-tech interior – and who wouldn’t? – the electric drivetrain makes the best pairing both for logical and emotional reasons.